Government Records Service Director

 Legislation and Planning Office

-The Legislation and Planning Office (LPO) was set up on 2 January 2019 to support and follow up the work related to the study of archives law as well as conduct research and planning on records and archives management.
+The Legislation and Planning Office (LPO) is set up to support and follow up the work related to the study of archives law.
+It is also tasked to conduct research and planning on records and archives management.

 Public Records Office